bmaupin/micro-beyond-earth/README.md

 ⚠️ If you're playing on Linux, install the patch here to fix the crash when using mods: [https://github.com/bmaupin/civ-be-linux-fixes/](https://github.com/bmaupin/civ-be-linux-fixes/)

-Download the mod from Steam here: [https://steamcommunity.com/sharedfiles/filedetails/?id=3309221969](https://steamcommunity.com/sharedfiles/filedetails/?id=3309221969)
+Install the mod from Steam here: [https://steamcommunity.com/sharedfiles/filedetails/?id=3309221969](https://steamcommunity.com/sharedfiles/filedetails/?id=3309221969)

 ## Usage